Strategic Investment Advisors MI Sells 152 Shares of Arch Capital Group Ltd. (NASDAQ:ACGL)

-Strategic Investment Advisors MI trimmed its holdings in shares of Arch Capital Group Ltd. (NASDAQ:ACGL – Free Report) by 1.2% in the fourth quarter, according to its most recent filing with the SEC.
-The firm owned 12,903 shares of the insurance provider’s stock after selling 152 shares during the period.
-Strategic Investment Advisors MI’s holdings in Arch Capital Group were worth $958,000 as of its most recent filing with the SEC.
+Strategic Investment Advisors MI lessened its stake in Arch Capital Group Ltd. (NASDAQ:ACGL – Free Report) by 1.2% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 12,903 shares of the insurance provider’s stock after selling 152 shares during the quarter.
+Strategic Investment Advisors MI’s holdings in Arch Capital Group were worth $958,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in ACGL.
-CENTRAL TRUST Co lifted its holdings in Arch Capital Group by 57.3% during the 3rd quarter.
-CENTRAL TRUST Co now owns 692 shares of the insurance provider’s stock valued at $32,000 after purchasing an additional 252 shares during the last quarter.
-First Horizon Advisors Inc. increased its position in Arch Capital Group by 151.0% in the 1st quarter.
-First Horizon Advisors Inc. now owns 497 shares of the insurance provider’s stock valued at $34,000 after acquiring an additional 299 shares in the last quarter.
-Steward Financial Group LLC grew its position in shares of Arch Capital Group by 180.7% during the 3rd quarter.
-Steward Financial Group LLC now owns 525 shares of the insurance provider’s stock worth $41,000 after buying an additional 338 shares during the period.
-Itau Unibanco Holding S.A. acquired a new stake in shares of Arch Capital Group during the 2nd quarter worth approximately $47,000.
-Finally, Compass Wealth Management LLC acquired a new stake in shares of Arch Capital Group during the 4th quarter worth approximately $50,000.
-87.21% of the stock is owned by institutional investors.
+Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
+Balentine LLC grew its position in shares of Arch Capital Group by 2.6% during the 2nd quarter.
+Balentine LLC now owns 5,298 shares of the insurance provider’s stock worth $397,000 after buying an additional 133 shares during the period.
+Harbor Capital Advisors Inc. lifted its position in shares of Arch Capital Group by 2.7% in the fourth quarter.
+Harbor Capital Advisors Inc. now owns 5,448 shares of the insurance provider’s stock worth $405,000 after purchasing an additional 144 shares in the last quarter.
+Signaturefd LLC lifted its position in shares of Arch Capital Group by 6.8% in the third quarter.
+Signaturefd LLC now owns 2,292 shares of the insurance provider’s stock worth $183,000 after purchasing an additional 146 shares in the last quarter.
+SRS Capital Advisors Inc. lifted its position in shares of Arch Capital Group by 15.2% in the third quarter.
+SRS Capital Advisors Inc. now owns 1,107 shares of the insurance provider’s stock worth $88,000 after purchasing an additional 146 shares in the last quarter.
+Finally, Bleakley Financial Group LLC lifted its position in shares of Arch Capital Group by 1.3% in the first quarter.
+Bleakley Financial Group LLC now owns 11,293 shares of the insurance provider’s stock worth $766,000 after purchasing an additional 150 shares in the last quarter.
+Institutional investors and hedge funds own 87.21% of the company’s stock.

-A number of brokerages have weighed in on ACGL.
-UBS Group cut their price target on shares of Arch Capital Group from $101.00 to $97.00 and set a “buy” rating on the stock in a research note on Wednesday, January 10th.
-Citigroup cut their price objective on shares of Arch Capital Group from $91.00 to $89.00 and set a “neutral” rating on the stock in a research report on Monday, January 22nd.
-Wells Fargo & Company boosted their price objective on shares of Arch Capital Group from $98.00 to $104.00 and gave the stock an “overweight” rating in a research report on Friday, February 16th.
+A number of brokerages have recently commented on ACGL.
 Evercore ISI boosted their price objective on shares of Arch Capital Group from $85.00 to $92.00 and gave the stock an “in-line” rating in a research report on Thursday, February 15th.
-Finally, TD Cowen began coverage on shares of Arch Capital Group in a research report on Wednesday, January 10th.
-They issued an “outperform” rating and a $96.00 price objective on the stock.
-Five research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and an average price target of $94.46.
+JMP Securities boosted their price objective on shares of Arch Capital Group from $95.00 to $100.00 and gave the stock a “market outperform” rating in a research report on Thursday, February 15th.
+JPMorgan Chase & Co. upped their price target on shares of Arch Capital Group from $80.00 to $88.00 and gave the stock a “neutral” rating in a research report on Thursday, February 15th.
+StockNews.com lowered shares of Arch Capital Group from a “buy” rating to a “hold” rating in a research report on Monday, March 11th.
+Finally, Royal Bank of Canada reaffirmed an “outperform” rating and set a $98.00 price target on shares of Arch Capital Group in a research report on Friday, February 16th.
+Five equities research analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of $94.46.

-Arch Capital Group (NASDAQ:ACGL – Get Free Report) last released its quarterly earnings data on Thursday, February 15th.
+Arch Capital Group (NASDAQ:ACGL – Get Free Report) last released its quarterly earnings results on Thursday, February 15th.
 The insurance provider reported $2.49 EPS for the quarter, beating the consensus estimate of $1.94 by $0.55.
 Arch Capital Group had a net margin of 32.59% and a return on equity of 21.94%.
-The firm had revenue of $3.98 billion for the quarter, compared to the consensus estimate of $3.67 billion.
-During the same period in the previous year, the company earned $2.14 earnings per share.
-Equities analysts expect that Arch Capital Group Ltd. will post 7.98 earnings per share for the current year.
+The business had revenue of $3.98 billion for the quarter, compared to the consensus estimate of $3.67 billion.
+During the same period in the prior year, the company posted $2.14 earnings per share.
+As a group, sell-side analysts anticipate that Arch Capital Group Ltd. will post 7.98 earnings per share for the current year.

 Arch Capital Group Ltd., together with its subsidiaries, provides insurance, reinsurance, and mortgage insurance products worldwide.
 The company's Insurance segment offers primary and excess casualty coverages; loss sensitive primary casualty insurance programs; directors' and officers' liability, errors and omissions liability, employment practices and fiduciary liability, crime, professional indemnity, and other financial related coverages; medical professional and general liability insurance coverages; and workers' compensation and umbrella liability, as well as commercial automobile and inland marine products.